loripsdol/exos_cpp/README.md

-# Works in progress from loripsdol 2017
+# Wishes and works in progress - loripsdol - 2017